Vasudhara: In Nepali Buddhism

 Vasudhara is particularly popular in Nepali Buddhism among the Buddhist Newars of the Kathmandu Valley.
 In this region she is a common household deity.
 This is known from the countless number of bronzes and paintings found representing her.
 These images are small in size, typically 18 cm or smaller.
 Because of their small size it is known that these images were primarily for private use, namely household veneration of the goddess.
 Additionally, there is a cult dedicated to her worship followed by the Buddhist Newars.
 Followers of this cult believe that her worship brings wealth and stability.
 Despite the strong following of this cult by the Buddhist Newars, unfortunately, it is now in decline.

 As the Bodhisattva of abundance and prosperity, her popularity in this region is due to the predominance of agriculture and trade essential to the economy of the Kathmandu Valley.
 The Newars believe that her veneration will generally result in good fortune.

 Mandala

-One of the earliest Nepalese representations of Vasudhara is a pauhba (textile art depicting Hindu and Buddhist images on course cotton), dating back to 1015 C.E.
+One of the earliest Nepalese representations of Vasudhara is a paubha (textile art depicting Hindu and Buddhist images on course cotton), dating back to 1015 C.E.
 This pauhba is known as the Mandala of Vasudhara.
 The goddess is the central image of this mandala, which depicts scenes of dedication, ritual initiation, festive music, and dance associated with her worship.
 Its purpose is didactic (to teach).
 The mandala teaches the importance of worshipping Vasudhara primarily through the narrative of a non-believer whom she converted to belief.